Beyond Meritocracy

 The analysis discusses national and subnational accumulation alongside international cases throughout, and it does so deliberately.
 Much of the violence that the imperialism literature treats as characteristic imperial forms (enclosure, forced proletarianization, population displacement, the destruction of subsistence economies, the coercive management of surplus populations) occurred first within and between the polities that later projected it outward.

 The Spanish Reconquista is the earliest large-scale instance of these processes operating in the European context that I am familiar with.
 It is also one the Marxist tradition has almost entirely ignored — the standard periodization classifies the Reconquista as "pre-capitalist" and therefore outside the scope.
-The mechanisms are visible once you look, but the looking requires abandoning the periodization that renders them invisible.[7]
+The mechanisms are visible once you look, but the looking requires abandoning the periodization that renders them invisible.[^fn-reconquista]

 The southern case shows enclosure through the destruction of an existing system.
 The northern plateau shows the same structural outcome achieved through a different mechanism where the starting conditions differed — illustrating form-variation within a single imperial project.
 Where no comparable Moorish agricultural infrastructure existed, the Reconquista operated through the jurisdictional subordination of frontier settler communities: free peasants who had claimed land through squatter's rights during the initial conquest were systematically absorbed into señorial lordship, and autonomous communities that had retained the right to choose their lord (behetrías) were enclosed into absolute lordship (señorío solariego), with political enclosure preceding and enabling land-use transformation.
-The Castilian Mesta, a crown-chartered cartel of sheep owners, converted vast tracts of conquered land from subsistence-oriented agriculture to extensive wool production for export to the Low Countries, displacing the conquered population's food systems while exploiting millions of sheep whose bodies were the commodity around which the entire trade circuit was organized.
-The Mesta is an early instance of a pattern Nibert (Animal Oppression and Human Violence) and Sanbonmatsu (The Omnivore's Deception) identify as general: pastoralist animal use functioning not merely as a consequence of conquest but as a driver of it, because the land requirements of herding create structural pressure toward further displacement of both human and nonhuman populations.
+The Castilian Mesta, a crown-chartered cartel of sheep owners, converted vast tracts of conquered land from subsistence-oriented agriculture to extensive wool production for export to the Low Countries, displacing the conquered population's food systems while exploiting millions of sheep whose wool was the commodity around which the entire trade circuit was organized.
+The Mesta is an instance of a pattern Nibert (Animal Oppression and Human Violence) and Sanbonmatsu (The Omnivore's Deception) identify as general: pastoralist animal use functioning not merely as a consequence of conquest but as a driver of it, because the land requirements of herding create structural pressure toward further displacement of both human and nonhuman populations.
 This is enclosure operating through state-granted monopoly: under the Mesta's posesión laws, consolidated in 1492 and 1501, if a member grazed sheep on land once without challenge, he acquired a permanent right to rent that land at a fixed low rate.
 Land was legally barred from alternative use not by fences backed by manorial courts and justices of the peace (the contemporary English mechanism) but by royal decree and cartel lawyers — different institutional forms of enclosure, each enforced by the class that benefited from it.
 The largest Castilian ranching families held the same southern pastures for centuries while small owners were pushed to inferior land at higher prices.

 The Canary Islands (conquered 1478–96 using Reconquista methods: military subjugation, enslavement and near-extermination of the Guanche population, plantation settlement) served as the bridge to Atlantic colonization: sugar plantation techniques developed on the Canaries and on Portuguese Madeira and São Tomé were transplanted to the Caribbean within a generation.
 The sequence — internal conquest, Atlantic islands, Caribbean and Americas — shows the mechanisms developing through iteration across expanding scales, with each stage refining what the previous stage had produced.